formidablejs/formidablejs.org/docs/database-getting-started.md

 # Getting Started

-Formidable supports has out of the box support for `SQL` Queries and `Redis`.
+Formidable has out of the box support for `SQL` Queries and `Redis`.
 The SQL data layer is powered by Knex.js, while the Redis data layer is powered by Node-Redis.

 ## Configuration

-The configuration for all the supported database drivers redis db's can be found in the `config/database.imba` file:
+The configuration for all the supported database drivers and redis db's can be found in the `config/database.imba` file:

 ```py title="config/database.imba"
 import { helpers } from '@formidablejs/framework'